 Jay Garrick and Kid Flash meet with Wally and tell him that they never forgot he was Flash, even though just about everyone else did courtesy of the Spectre (Hal Jordan).
 However, the JLA (and some of Flash’s best friends) want answers.
 They can all feel that parts of their memories have been erased, specifically regarding the identities of the Flashes.
 Wow, Hal’s Spectre spell was really, really unsuccessful.
 Or was it?
 Flash races Superman a dozen times around the globe and finally takes his mask off.
 Everyone regains their memories of Barry and Wally as the Flashes.
 Superman seems to think that Hal’s spell was a success because it has taught everyone a valuable lesson.
 Back at the Watchtower, Batman scoffs at a statue of Hal.
 He really, really hates Hal Jordan.

 Superman mentions that Kara Zor-El has been locked up in the Fortress of Solitude for “nearly a month.”
-He must be exaggerating because it’s only been a week or so.
+He must be exaggerating because it’s been less than a week.
 Naturally, Batman doesn’t trust Kara, so Clark encourages him to speak with her one-on-one.
 Kara explains that as a little girl she was sent in a space vessel which was meant to follow baby Kal-El’s ship away from the destruction of Krypton almost fifty years ago.
 Kara was supposed to have been Kal-El’s older caretaker.
 However, when the planet exploded, her vessel was damaged and became lodged within a huge asteroid.
 The asteroid floated through space for fifty or so years, slowly navigating its way toward Kal-El’s homing signature.
-Kara, although over fifty years-old, appears as a fifteen year-old because her aging was severely slowed due to being in suspended animation during hyperspace travel towards Earth for so long.
+Kara, although over fifty-years-old, appears as a fifteen-year-old because her aging was severely slowed due to being in suspended animation during hyperspace travel towards Earth for so long.
 Clark takes Kara to Metropolis, but the latter is kidnapped by Wonder Woman, who hauls her off to Themyscira to train her in the art of Amazonian fighting.

 –The Monolith #6-8 (“FRIENDLY FIRE”)